 How many D levels should I be completing in if I am enrolled in a Biological Sciences Program?

 - If you are enrolled in our Specialist Program you should be completing 1.0 D level credits (two courses) within Biological Sciences.
 Students are encouraged to plan well ahead to ensure that they have appropriate pre-requisite courses in 2nd and 3rd year in order to meet the enrollment requirements for the D -level courses.
 The department will work with students such that they are able to enroll in D level courses that align with their interests; however, we ask that students maintain some flexibility in their interests in D level courses so that we can ensure that they are able to complete this program requirement.
 Program supervisors and the course coordinator are available for consultation regarding D-level enrollment.

 - If you are enrolled in one of our Major programs you should complete 0.5 (one course) within Biological Sciences that will meet your program requirements.
 You should choose another D level in your other Major program outside of Biological Sciences or at a different campus, to complete your degree requirements.
 In rare occasion, there might still be space in D level courses after all students requesting enrollment have been considered.
 In such cases, these remaining spaces will open to students in all of Biological Sciences programs (Specialist and Major).
-Given that this is a very unlikely event, we do not advice students in Major programs to wait to enroll in more than one course (0.5) at the D level within Biological Sciences.
+Given that this is a very unlikely event for popular courses, we do not advice students in Major programs to wait to enroll in more than one course (0.5) at the D level within Biological Sciences during period 1 enrolment..